kristinalillie/recipes/recipes/vegan-banana-bread.md

 Pour into an oiled bread pan and bake for 50 minutes.

 Tried this with 1/2 oat flour 1/4 soy and 1/4 garbanzo flour (soy sounds gluten free, but upon further research depending on how the soy is grown it may or may not be gluten-free.
 If the soy is grown on a crop rotated farm the soy may have gluten via cross contamination from growing in the same soil that wheat was previously grown on.
 For 100% gluten-free try half oat and half garbanzo flour).

+You can also use this recipe to make banana muffins.
+Makes 12, bake for 20-25 minutes.